-• All hard copy documents containing personal data are shredded.

-- TCT avails of a contracted shedding service at least six times per year (more frequently, if required), whereby hard copy documents are confidentially shredded on-site. - All electronic personal sensitive data is redacted/deleted from the IT systems and the computer recycle bin emptied. - All portable and home computers are checked regularly to ensure that no personal data is retained in this way.
+- All hard copy documents containing personal data are shredded. - TCT avails of a contracted shedding service at least six times per year (more frequently, if required), whereby hard copy documents are confidentially shredded on-site. - All electronic personal sensitive data is redacted/deleted from the IT systems and the computer recycle bin emptied. - All computers and devices are checked regularly to ensure that no personal data is retained in this way.

-8. Give a copy of his/her personal data to that individual, on request
+Give a copy of his/her personal data to that individual, on request